ultimate271/notes/dastoyevsky/brothers02.05.md

 Church might be _now_ going to try criminals, and sentence them to beating, prison, and even death.”

+#### Ivan brings up the notion that the church would never condemn to show that it could be not that far off
 “But if there were none but the ecclesiastical court, the Church would not even now sentence a criminal to prison or to death.
 Crime and the way of regarding it would inevitably change, not all at once of course, but